Recovering optimal precision in quantum sensing with time domain imperfections

 which is refered to as \textit{worst-case} error.
 The strategy $s\in\fe$ is fixed to be the optimal one when $\epsilon=0$ \cite{explain-epsilon0-optimal}.
 The outcomes of our experiments are presented in \Cref{fig:experiment-result}.
-It is clear that the advantage is still significant in the demonstration for both types of interactions and both types of TDI, as shown in \Cref{fig:experiment-result}~(a) and (b).
+It is clear that the advantage is still significant in the demonstration for both types of interactions and both types of clock uncertainty, as shown in \Cref{fig:experiment-result}~(a) and (b).
 We remark that the experimental finding complements the theoretical analysis, as the advantage of control cannot be manifested by comparing the theoretical bounds \Cref{eq:MSE-CE,eq:worst-case-failed-omega} in the $\nu \rightarrow \infty$ regime.
-We emphasize that the overall error in the CE case remains relatively small, which demonstrates that the advantage of the CE strategy extends to more practical regimes \cite{remarks-larger-error-ce}.
+Note that in some instances of the CE case, the experimental error exceeds the theoretical upper bound.
+This can be attributed to imperfections of the experimental devices other than the clock uncertainty, such as the electromagnetic noise from electronic components, radiofrequency coils, and the associated circuits, which are not considered in the theoretical analysis.
+We emphasize that the overall error in the CE case remains relatively small despite all these additional imperfections.

-\textit{Conclusion and outlook---}In this Letter, we consider frequency estimation under TDI that influences the entire sensing process.
-We introduce an effective control strategy to mitigate the effects of TDI and recover the optimal sensing precision.
+\textit{Conclusion and outlook.}---In this Letter, we consider frequency estimation under clock uncertainty that influences the entire sensing process.
+We introduce an effective control strategy to mitigate the effects of clock uncertainty and recover the optimal sensing precision.
 We prove and numerically verify the significant advantages of our CE strategy over FE strategies in the finite repetition limit ($\nu < \infty$).
 We further validate our theory in the asymptotic regime ($\nu \rightarrow \infty$) on an NMR processor.